-This application's reports can be accessed via the Reports tab at the top or the Reports tab within the settings.
+You can access the application's reports via the Reports tab at the top or the Reports tab within the settings.
 All pre-defined reports and custom reports created will be listed.

-You can search and defined Reports using the time selectors and the Conditions window at the bottom of the page.
+You can search for and define them further using the time selectors and the Conditions window at the bottom of the page.
 The data used in the report can be obtained on the Current Data window on the right.

 Report Entry Description SSL Inspector Summary A summary of SSL Inspector actions.
 Sessions Scanned The amount of SSL sessions over time.
 Sessions Inspected The amount of inspected SSL sessions over time.
 Top Inspected Sites The number of inspected sessions grouped by site.
 Top Ignored Sites The number of ignored sessions grouped by site.
-All Sessions All sessions detected by SSL Inspector.
+All Sessions All sessions were detected by the SSL Inspector.
 Inspected Sessions Events where traffic was fully processed by the inspector, and all traffic was passed through all the other applications and services.
 Ignored Sessions Events where traffic was not or could not be inspected, so the traffic was completely ignored and not analyzed by any applications or services.
 Blocked Sessions Events where traffic was blocked because it did not contain a valid SSL request and the Block Invalid Traffic option was enabled.
 Untrusted Sessions Events where traffic was blocked because the server certificate could not be authenticated.
-Abandoned Sessions Events where traffic was blocked due to an underlying problems with the SSL session.
+Abandoned Sessions Events where traffic was blocked due to underlying problems with the SSL session.